deadherd/crafted-nft/README.md

 npx hardhat run scripts/deploy.js --network <network>
 ```

+The Hardhat config enables the Solidity optimizer with 100 runs to keep the
+contract bytecode small enough for mainnet deployment.
+No additional steps are
+required when compiling.

 ## Deploying to Base Mainnet

 1. Copy `.env.example` to `.env` and set `PRIVATE_KEY` with your deployer wallet and `BASE_MAINNET_RPC` with the RPC URL for Base mainnet.
 Optional: `BASE_SEPOLIA_RPC` for testing.